Amani5576/Nebula_Intensity/README.md

     - Mode(s) of pixel value(s)
     - Standard Deviation of pixel values.

-* Allows User input in assesment of relative intenisty based ona specific ImageHDU
+* Allows user input in assesment of relative intenisty based on a specific ImageHDU

     -Lets user decide on scaling Factor.
 For Exmaple: